 - Talk with your child’s health care providers.
 They may be able to help you with search terms (with correct spelling) or share good websites that will help in your search.

-- Ask the librarians at the Nationwide Children’s Family Library to help you find what you need.
+- Ask the librarians at the Nationwide Children’s Hospital Library to help you find what you need.
 They can give you a list of reliable websites and will help you with learning the medical terms you need to know.
+You can also contact the Nationwide Children’s Hospital librarians at firstname.lastname@example.org.

-- Be prepared to find conflicting information.
+- Be ready to find conflicting information.
 You can find different views about almost every health issue.
-Remember that some “information” you will find will be opinion, not fact.
-Sometimes it’s hard to tell the difference.
+Remember that some information you find will be opinion, not fact.
+Other information will be anecdotal.
+This means one person had a particular outcome, but that outcome may be unusual or not supported by scientific evidence.
+Sometimes it is hard to tell the difference.
 Trust yourself and your child’s health care providers to find the answers that best fit your family.

 - Check the date.
 You should be able to tell when the document was last reviewed, updated or checked for accuracy.
 New medical research is published all the time.
 Is the date of the last revision clearly marked?
 If information is only valid for a short time, is this clearly labeled?
 Can you find more recent information on the topic?

-- Is the information independently verifiable or is it just the author’s view?
-Does the information urge you to conclude that you need a product or service offered through the website?
-For example, you may find a website that promotes exercise and active living.
-Note if they also sell exercise equipment.
-That doesn’t mean the information is necessarily wrong.
-Just keep in mind that the information may also be helping to sell a product or service.
+- Is the information be verified independently or is it just the author’s view?
+Does the information urge you to buy a product or service offered through the website?
+For example, if you find a website that promotes exercise and active living, are they also trying to sell exercise equipment?
+Other sites exist to promote a brand.
+That does not mean the information is wrong.
+Just keep in mind that the information may have another purpose that benefits the author rather than the reader.

 - Is it focused on pediatrics (medical care for kids)?
 Health information and advice for adults may not apply to a child.
-Does the source of information have expertise in pediatrics?
+Is the source of information an expert in pediatrics?

-- Does it diagnose or offer specific medical advice for your situation?
+- Does it diagnose or offer specific medical advice?
 No website can know your family well enough to diagnose a condition.
-A website is never a substitute for your child’s doctor.
-Any website that claims to know the best treatment for your child’s medical symptoms is…well…wrong.
+A website should never replace your child’s doctor and their advice.
+Any website that claims to know the best treatment for your child’s medical symptoms should not be trusted unless your doctor agrees with that advice.

 - Is there clear and adequate disclosure?
 Is there a possibility for bias or conflict of interest?
 Is a company telling you that only their product or service is valuable?
 Are all sides of the issue presented?
 Are commercial links or sponsors clearly stated and separate from the health information?
 If the site asks for information about you, do they tell you exactly why they want it?
 Do they state their privacy guidelines?